LucidityWaver/ICA40511-Keywords/PHP/Beginning PHP.md

 );
 ```

-PHP supports **Associative Arrays**, in which a unique name or keyword keyword is used as a reference for each value in the array.
-Numerical index arrays are
+PHP supports **associative arrays**, in which a unique name or keyword keyword is used as a reference for each value in the array.
+Numerical index arrays are actually the same implementation.
+More information [here]()

 ```
 $age = array("Peter"=>"35", "Ben"=>"37", "Joe"=>"43");